FlorianMuellerklein/Identity-Mapping-ResNet-Lasagne/README.md

 ## Results

+Results are presented as classification error percent just like in the paper.

 | ResNet Type | Original Paper | My Results |
 | -----------|-----------|----------- |
 | ResNet-110 | 6.37 | 6.38 |